techcaleb/techcaleb/README.md

-# Hi there, I'm Caleb Richards 👋
+# Hi there, i Celebrate you 👋

 🚀 **Technologist | Designer | Lifelong Learner**